Deviated Nose Septum

 Patients with nasal septum deviations may experience symptoms such as nasal obstruction, mouth-to-mouth sleep, throat instability, frequent sinusitis attacks, snoring, and more relaxed sleep when the patient is lying to the side of his deviation during sleep.

-The nasal septum deviations are more or less common.
+Nasal septum deviation can be mild or severe.
+Some patients may not have any symptoms.
 Approximately 90% of patients presenting with nasal obstruction complain of septum deviation.

 Endoscopic nasal examination can allow easily to diagnosing of nasal septum deviations.

 Nasal septum deviation treatment can be done with a simple surgical procedure, known as septoplasty surgery, lasting 10-20 minutes.